kletobias/kletobias.github.io/_projects/04_questionnaire.md

 The equation shows one step in the stochastic gradient descent. $\eta$ is the learning rate.
 It can either be a constant or decay over time.
 Weights are $w_{1}$ and $w_{2}$.<br>
 <br>
 **In Other Words:** The stochastic gradient descent starts with randomly initialized weights.
 The weights get updated, based on their gradient and the learning rate.
-After the computation of the gradient, one moves a small amount in the direction of the steepest gradient, that has been calculated during the caluclation of the gradient for the randomly selected minibatch.
+After the computation of the gradient, one moves a small amount in the direction of the steepest gradient, that has been calculated during the calculation of the gradient for the randomly selected minibatch.
 The goal is to minimize the training loss during the descent.
 Sometimes one reaches a global minimum, but this is not guaranteed.
 It is possible, that one only reaches a local minimum.
 Reaching a local minimum can still result in a good approximation and thus minimize the loss function well.

 ## 13.